 Medical information – Please read and action urgently

-An introduction to the University of Plymouth International College.
+An introduction to University of Plymouth International College.

 Dr Colin Wilkins

-During this session you will be welcomed by the Head of School, will meet Earth Science academic and support staff and be given a guide to the week’s activities.
+During this session you will meet Earth Science academic and support staff and be given a guide to the week’s activities.

 14.30 onwards Meet your Tutors – Room 007, Fitzroy Building